For urgent consular assistance call

 Take extra care:

-Possible targets for future attacks include:
+Possible targets for attacks include:

 When planning your trip, consider places known to be terrorist targets.
-Also note the level of security of places you plan to visit.
+Also, note the level of security of places you plan to visit.

 To protect yourself from terrorist attacks: